texture / テクスチャー

 “The flowing river never stops and yet the water never stays the same.” – Kamo no Chomei (12th Century Buddhist Poet) Born in Kyoto in 1981, Tsuyoshi Hisakado completed an M.F.A. at the Department of Sculpture of Kyoto University of Arts in 2007.
 He formed the artist group SHINCHICA in 2002 while he was in university, taking charge of sound and installation.
 From this background, the two elements ‘sound’ and ‘sculpture’ are the main features in Hisakado’s art creation.
 I was recently invited […]

-Categories: Art Music & Culture • Tags: art, blog, culture, ikimasho, japan, ota fine arts, quantize, sonic, sound, sound installation, tokyo, Tsuyoshi Hisakado, wako fine arts
+Categories: Art, Music & Culture • Tags: art, blog, culture, ikimasho, japan, ota fine arts, quantize, sonic, sound, sound installation, tokyo, Tsuyoshi Hisakado, wako fine arts

 by joostay